 4. Now, click Start to process the formatting.

-5. Wait for a couple of seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drives with the NTFS format is ready to use.
+5. Wait for a couple of seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drive with the NTFS format is ready to use.

-Despite its compatibility with Windows, NTFS isn’t great format option if you are regularly using Mac or Linux along with Windows PC.
+Despite its compatibility with Windows, NTFS isn’t a great format option if you are regularly using Mac or Linux along with Windows PC.
 So, choose the format of USB flash drives wisely if you don’t want to be bothered to switch to a different format too often.